rebcabin/funcyard/README.md

 3. Test coverage --- Tests are minimal and heavily biased to the happy path.
 4. Organization is a non-goal.
 This is a scrap-heap or junkyard full of stuff you might need to use, but not sure when or how.
+5. Robustness --- These are prototypes for things we may someday harden.

 ## TODO: Future